18F/before-you-ship/_pages/security/static-analysis.md

 ### Gemnasium

 Gemnasium is used to scan your code for possible security issues and provides alerts for new issues that come to light.
+Their list of supported dependency technologies is [here](http://support.gemnasium.com/knowledgebase/articles/1162735-what-dependency-technologies-are-you-supporting).

 #### Setting up your account